ManilaGauns/cordapp-insuranceClaim/README.md

 The CorDapp includes:

 * A Claim State definition that records the Applicant details required by the Insurance Company.
-* An Underwriter State defination to handle the underwriting process.
+* An Underwriter State definition to handle the underwriting process.
 * Two contracts, one that facilitates the verification of Insurance Claim and other that verifies the Underwriting process.
 * Four flows for creating Insurance Claim Application, Forwarding the Application to Underwriting, Underwriter verifying it and responding with the Approved claim amount and finally Insurance Companny reverting the approval details to the Applicant

-The CorDapp allows you to create an Insurance Claim and get it approved by the Underwiter.
+The CorDapp allows you to create an Insurance Claim and get it approved by the Underwriter.
 The Insurance Company can further carry out the Underwriting Process.
 The CorDapp also comes with an API and UI layer that allows you to do all of the aforementioned things.

 # Instructions for setting up

 1. `git clone https://github.com/Manila-Gauns/Cordapp-InsuranceClaim
-2. `cd cordapp-insurance`
+2. `cd cordapp-insuranceClaim`
 3. `./gradlew deployNodes` - building may take upto a minute (it's much quicker if you already have the Corda binaries)./r
 4. `cd kotlin-source/build/nodes`
 5. `./runnodes`